-Under subdivision (c), even though the presiding officer's determination is based substantially on credibility of a witness, the determination is entitled to great weight only to the extent the determination derives from the presiding officer's observation of the demeanor, manner, or attitude of the witness.
-Nothing in subdivision (c) precludes the agency head or court from overturning a credibility determination of the presiding officer, after giving the observational elements of the credibility determination great weight, whether on the basis of nonobservational elements of credibility or otherwise.
+Under subdivision (c), even though the presiding officer's determination is based substantially on credibility of a witness, the determination is entitled to great weight only to head or court from overturning a credibility determination of the presiding officer, after giving the observational elements of the credibility determination great weight, whether on the basis of nonobservational elements of credibility or otherwise.
 See Evid.
 Code § 780.
 Nor does it preclude the agency head from overturning a factual finding based on the presiding officer's assessment of expert witness testimony.